euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

   specimen
   virtual slide

+..
+An anecdote about this stress is that many people relate they continue to see fluorescent signal
+.. labelling when they go to sleep.

 Since early times optical microscopy play an important role in biology research and medical diagnostic.
 Nowadays digital microscopy is a natural evolution of the technology that provide many enhancements on user comfort, data storage and throughput.
-In comparison to binocular microscopy, monitor vision improves considerably the comfort of the staff.
-Indeed binocular microscopes cause severe stress to eyes due to the low light intensity entering in the eyes.
-An anecdote about this stress is that many people relate they continue to see fluorescent signal labelling when they go to sleep.
-The second kind of enhancement is the benefit of the digitisation of the material to freeze and store the information for short to long term storage.
-Most of the original materials need to be stored at low temperature and in the dark for a maximal period.
+In comparison to binocular microscopy, monitor display improves considerably the comfort of the staff.
+Indeed binocular microscopes cause severe stress to eyes due to the low light intensity of the specimens.
+The second kind of enhancement is the benefit of the digitisation of the specimens to freeze and store the information for short to long term storage.
+Most of the specimens need to be stored at low temperature and in the dark for a maximal duration.
 In comparison digital storage is able to compress and duplicate easily the information, to protect the data integrity by checksum and data confidentiality by cryptography.
-The third enhancement concerns high-content application where the automation provide a considerable scale-up of the data processing throughput and thus open the way for new research and medical diagnostic.
+The third enhancement concerns high-content application where the automation provide a considerable scale-up of the data processing throughput and thus open the way to new researches and medical diagnostics.

+We will discuss in this article how the Python ecosystem could provide efficiently a software platform for the digital microscopy.
+Our discussion will first present the data acquisition method, then we will describe the data storage and finally the image viewer.

 Data Acquisition
 ----------------